x

 The LongHorn Steakhouse in Fairview Heights, at the center of the Shigella outbreak, will remain closed for now.
 The first lawsuit has been filed in this outbreak.

-FAIRVIEW HEIGHTS, Ill. — A packed LongHorn Steakhouse in Fairview Heights on Wednesday was quickly emptied and closed after St. Clair County health officials announced they were investigating a spike in severe food poisoning cases linked to the restaurant.
+FAIRVIEW HEIGHTS, Ill. — A LongHorn Steakhouse in Fairview Heights is on an indefinite hiatus as St. Clair County health officials investigate a spike in severe food poisoning cases linked to the restaurant.

-The location was initially supposed to reopen on Friday morning.
-But on Thursday evening, a LongHorn spokesperson told 5 On Your Side that they would remain closed while waiting for more information from the health department.
+The location was initially supposed to reopen on Friday morning, but a LongHorn spokesperson told 5 On Your Side Thursday that the restaurant would remain closed while waiting for more information from the health department.

 Lange filed the first Shigella lawsuit in this LongHorn Steakhouse outbreak on Thursday.
 He expects more to follow soon.